CALIFORNIA STATE UNIVERSITY

 The Sociology Department is on Facebook https://www.facebook.com/groups/111153192235430/

-Please address webpage suggestions to webmaster, Charles Ledesma, at email@example.com.
+Please address webpage suggestions to the webmaster, Charles Ledesma, at email@example.com.

 Undergraduates majoring in sociology choose ONE of the FOUR Sociology BA Program options: The General Sociology Option, the Inequalities and Diversity Option, the Law and Society Option, or the Social Gerontology Option.
 Clicking on the blue hyperlinks above will take you to the BA Program options effective as of Fall 2019.